-The zoom function in the graph can be activated by holding the control key (CTRL) and drawing a window with the mouse.
+The zoom function in the graph can be activated by holding the control key (CTRL) and drawing a window with the mouse deltaY[digit] shows the difference between the two cursors in Y direction in digits or in Volt.

 A click on ZOOM 1:1 cancels the zoom function again.

 The two orange cursors can be moved with the mouse.
-The displays deltaX[ms], deltaY[digit], and deltaY[V] will be updated.
+The displays deltaX[ms], and deltaY[digit] will be updated. deltaX[ms] shows the time between the cursors in X direction.